Sage Orange · Chronicles of Sage Orange · 2026

 Diag · Act ≤8

-The medium's biggest liability is a listener derailing the story mid-generation.
-The rupture makes that the signature: interruption is survived, in character.
+The biggest risk in this medium is a listener derailing the story mid-generation.
+Rupture turns that into the signature: the interruption is absorbed in character, not a break.

 02The constitution